gfgprojects/ecowheataly_repast4py_model/README.md

 pip install mpi4py
 env CC=mpicxx CXX=mpicxx pip install repast4py
 ```
-At this point, in case you get an error about missed python.h file install python development package.
+At this point, in case you get an error about missed python.h file, install python development package.
 For example, in case of python 3.8 on Ubuntu Linux type
 ```bash
 sudo apt install python3.8-dev